AAG0130/Portfolio/Academic Projects/Data Science Emphasis/README.md

 ## Context

-This project integrates the knowledge learned in the following subjects:
-* Modeling and Simulation IV
-* Applied Machine Learning
-* Fundamentals in Data Sciences
-* Algebra in Data Sciences
-* Statistics in Data Science
-* Storage and Information Recovery

-And it's the capstone project for the Data Science Emphasis of Universidad EAFIT.
+This project was developed both as part of the Modeling and Simulation IV and Applied Machine Learning subjects, and it's the capstone project for the Data Science Emphasis of Universidad EAFIT.

 ---